Bhagya Chandra: Burmese invasions

 While Manipur was going through such turmoil, Burma was rejuvenating itself.
 The Toungoo dynasty collapsed soon after Gharib Niwaz's death, and Alaungpaya rose to be king, founding a fresh Konbaung dynasty in 1752.
 The Burmese also started using firearms, possibly acquired from European traders.

 The Burmese record states that the Manipuris invaded again in 1754 and Alaungpaya set out to settle scores with Manipur.
 He personally led an invasion in 1758.
-Gaurisiam sent Bhagyachandra and his uncle Anand Sai to meet the invasion at Sumjok and Tamu respectively.
+Gaurisiam sent Bhagyachandra and his uncle Anand Sai to meet the invasion at Samjok and Tamu respectively.
 The Tamu force got repulsed to Kakching.
 Gaurisiam went to join it at Kakching, possibly with additional forces, but they were all defeated.
 Bhagyachandra fought at Leisangkhong, but he was also defeated.
 The Manipur Chronicle states that the country was devastated.
 The Burmese established themselves in the "Land of Meeteis".
 According to a historian of Burma, Alaungpaya halted in Imphal for thirteen days, took what loot there was (many residents having fled to the hills), threw two heavy cannons into the river, and returned to Ava, while leaving permanent stockades at Tamu and Samjok.
 The Kabaw Valley was "permanently annexed".

-This was only the first of many invasions to come.
+This was only the first of many Burmese invasions to come.

-Bhagyachandra ascended the throne in 1759, but his position became "precarious" due to the intrigues of his uncle Chit Sai (Ajit Shah), who was ensconced in Kachar and is said to have appealed to the British authorities for assistance in regaining the throne of Manipur.
+Bhagyachandra ascended the throne in 1759, but his position became "precarious" due to the intrigues of his uncle Chit Sai (Ajit Shah), who was ensconced in Cachar and is said to have appealed to the British authorities for assistance in regaining the throne of Manipur.
 (Note: The British fought the Battle of Plassey against Siraj-ud-Daulah in 1757, and installed Mir Qasim on the throne of Bengal.
 Qasim granted Chittagong to the British.
 These were still early days of British Empire in India, whose strength was based in South India at Madras.)
 Upon hearing about this, Bhagyachandra sent his own mission, via an envoy called Haridas Gosain, to Harry Verelst, the Chief of Chittagong.
 Gosain argued the Manipuri case effectively, sought help against Burmese invasions, and persuaded the British that there were opportunities for trade with China via Manipur.
-As the British were preoccupied with the affairs in Delhi, it was not until September 1762 that a formal treaty was signed by Gosain and Verelst.
+As the British were preoccupied with the affairs in Delhi, it was not until 14th September 1762, that a formal treaty was signed by Haridas Gossain on behalf of Jai Singh and Harry Verelst.